QuentinVignan/Swift-UI-Trainning/README.md

-# Swift-UI-Trainning-
+# SwiftUI-Trainning-
-This application is used for training purposes in swift UI
+This application is used for training purposes in SwiftUI